Let’s face it your ideal reader is not sitting around filing their nails and hoping that magic answers will find them.

 But what are the questions which gnaw at your ideal readers grey matter?
-And how do you know how they process the information that they receive – your divine inner wisdom.
+And how do you know how they process the information that they receive – their divine inner wisdom.

 For me, my ideal reader is someone not dissimilar to me.

-I’ve just finished reading A Savage Art and although this is fiction, Kate our protagonist has issues which are similar to mine, because of this I am able to make an immediate emotional connection.
-The book that I am currently reading is called It started with a tweet.
-This book is completely different, but once again, I am able to make an immediate connection to the heroine, because of where she finds her love life.
+Back in 2017, I’d been reading A Savage Art and although this is fiction, Kate our protagonist has issues that were similar to mine.
+Because of this, I was able to make an immediate emotional connection.
+I followed that book up with started with a tweet.
+This book is completely different, but once again, I was able to make an immediate connection to the heroine, because of where she finds her love life.

 When you write for a reader you are writing to one person so that you become ONE and are communicating heart to heart, soul to soul.
 If you have ever wondered why some people engage and others don’t, then you will know that saying birds of a feather flock together is a truism.

-People like people like us and your ideal reader is like you.
-That doesn’t mean that you can’t go through the whole buyer persona process, it means begin with you and then work out.
+People like people, like us and your ideal reader, maybe like you.
+That doesn’t mean that you can’t go through the whole buyer persona process, it means – begin with you and then work outwards.